FAQ PDF Print E-mail

 5. Can I add power mods?

-Absolutely!!
+Absolutely!
 Again in a properly designed system power loss is not an issue, once the fuel is heated and to the engine, it is just like any other fuel.
 The power making principles are still the same.
 Add more fuel and more air you get more power.

 6. Is it legal?

 The answer for this is rather ambiguous at best.
-When used for biodiesel it is 100% legal since Biodiesel is a recognized as a fuel by the EPA.
+When used for biodiesel it is 100% legal since Biodiesel is recognized as a fuel by the EPA.
 Waste vegetable oil is not however a recognized fuel and by law illegal to run.
 But admittedly even by the EPA this is a legal flaw aimed primarily at enforcing fuel quality standards for large corporations making and selling fuel, not for prosecuting individuals using a fuel supplement.
 Specific laws regarding road tax will vary by state.
 Keep in mind, a two tank system is considered a supplemental system, not a replacement system.
-So long as you buy and use diesel in your primary tank, you are well protected.
+So long as you buy and use diesel in your primary tank, you should be protected.

 7. How hard is it to install?

 Installation difficulty varies greatly and cannot be answered the same for everyone.
 Generally speaking on a scale of 1 to 10 with 1 being an oil filter change and 10 being an engine removal and rebuild, the Vegistroke would rate a solid 5.
 All parts are included in the kit that is needed to install it and have a fully functional system that works from Florida to Alaska.
-That means no trips to the Hardware store for parts.
+That means no trips to the hardware store for parts.
 Average install time is two 8 hour days including time for troubleshooting.
 Some adept customers have completed an install in as little as six and half hours.

-8. What kind of return on investment (ROI) can i expect?
+8. What kind of return on investment (ROI) can I expect?

-Return on Investment.
-How long will it take to pay for the system?
+Return on Investment - How long will it take to pay for the system?
 This number depends on a few factors such as how much driving you do, your vehicles average mpg, the cost of diesel, and cost of your alternative fuel.
 But the basic formula is - (miles driven monthly)/mpg to equal fuel consumed.
 Then multiply “fuel consumed” by cost of diesel.
 This gives you your cost of diesel per month.
 Divide cost of Alternative fuel setup by monthly diesel cost and that will give you your approximate ROI.
-Be sure to include any hidden costs such as filtering system, collection costs, installation, etc. Ex- 3,000miles per month divided by 15mpg=200gallons.
-200gallons times 4.25 local diesel cost =$850/month. $5,000(system TOTAL cost) divided by 850=5.8 or just about 6 months.
+Be sure to include any hidden costs such as filtering system, collection costs, installation, etc. Ex- 3,000miles per month divided by 15mpg = 200gallons.
+200gallons times 4.25 local diesel cost = $850/month. $5,000 (system TOTAL cost) divided by 850=5.8 or just about 6 months.

 9. What kind of oils can I use?

 Pretty much anything that is clean.
-The diesel engine was invented by Rudolph diesel at the turn of the century to run on Peanut oil.
+The diesel engine was invented by Rudolph diesel at the turn of the century to run on peanut oil.
 What we don’t recommend is overused vegetable oil, engine oil, transmission fluid or stuff that was used as a lubricant in a metal wearing environment.
-Standard oils such as Rapeseed, Canola, Peanut, sunflower, Mineral, etc is perfectly fine.
+Standard oils such as rapeseed, canola, peanut, sunflower, mineral, etc is perfectly fine.
 This system is also 100% biodiesel compatible.

 10. Can I use Home heating oil or Kerosene?

 Yes.
 For all intents and purposes home heating oil and diesel are the same thing.
 Just that diesel is dyed for taxation purposes.
-In fact you would be more likely to face a fine for using Home heating oil than VO unless used in an off-road environment.
+In fact you would be more likely to face a fine for using home heating oil than VO unless used in an off-road environment.
 Kerosene is just another grade of diesel and commonly used as a cold weather alternative due to its very low cloud point.

 SYSTEM SPECIFIC FAQs